Apteco/flight-delay-app/README.md

 ## Pre-requisites
 - Python 3.7 installed (for this readme, it is executed by the command `python`)
 - pip 19.* installed
-- The _Flight Delays_ FastStats system
+- The _Flight Delays_ FastStats system with Apteco Orbit™ set up.

 ## Installation
 1. Clone the GitHub repository